MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-You can use the Solution Explorer tool window to create & manage your solutions and projects and to view & interact with your code.
+You can use Solution Explorer to create & manage your solutions and projects and to view & interact with your code.
 In this article, we'll cover how to open Solution Explorer.
-We'll also describe the user interface in detail.
+Then, we'll also describe its user interface in detail.

 ## Open Solution Explorer